-Pliant also supports using an LDAP server for authentication.
-Passwords for LDAP users are never cached nor stored on Pliant, and LDAP communications can be configured to use the TLS cryptographic protocol for encryption in network transit.
+Pliant also supports using third party identity providers (IdP) for authentication using LDAP, SAML, or RADIUS protocols.
+Passwords for IdP authenticated users are never cached nor stored on Pliant, and communications can be configured to use the TLS cryptographic protocol for encryption in network transit.

 Pliant supports a granular role based access scheme.
 Pliant administrators create roles to delegate access at the workflow, vendor integration, authKey, and even action block level.
 This allows for the creation of users that can perform only limited functions, even when the underlying vendor APIs are “all or nothing” access, or allows users who can run a workflow but not make edits.
 A single user can be assigned multiple roles.

 Pliant separates authentication logic from workflow logic using authKeys.
 An authKey specifies the connection details for a given system (for example, vCenter FQDN, username, and password).
 The details of the authKey are encrypted and stored at creation time, and afterwards are not readable by users in the system.
 The only time the authKey is decrypted is during workflow execution for use in the Pliant worker.
 In Pliant workflows, authKeys are represented by name “tags” which conceal the credentials while allowing users to build automation.

 Sensitive data within Pliant, including API keys, authKeys, worker group shared secrets, and configuration information, is stored in encrypted database fields.
 The data is stored using AES256 encryption with key material derived from a 2048 bit private key.
 The decryption key is not stored with the database.